Wellington College, Berkshire: Houses

-The Orange, Combermere, Hopetoun, and Anglesey were all formerly boys' houses but converted to girls' houses between 2005 and 2011.
-The Talbot is currently converting from a boys' to girls' house.
+The Orange, Combermere, Hopetoun, Anglesey and Talbot were all formerly boys' houses but converted to girls' houses between 2005 and 2025 in order to transition the school towards a 50%-50% gender split.

 The Old Wellingtonian Society

 The Old Wellingtonian Society is the alumni society for the college and was founded in 1890.
 The Old Wellingtonian Society was set up to further the interests of the college and its past and present members, and to keep former pupils in touch with each other and with the school.